-The Director, Population Health Management (PHM) sets the PHM strategy that focuses on the "whole person" and the member's entire care journey, and intervene with the highest-risk members.
-The role is responsible for leading the operational efforts for the organization in streamlining initiatives aimed at improving clinical health outcomes, health care utilization, cost effectiveness, and quality care.
-The role's responsibilities include leading strategic analytics, evaluation design, clinical and economic evaluation, optimizing programing, ensuring that PHM emphasizes the Quadruple Aim, addressing health at all points on the continuum of care with targeted interventions for a defined population, and addressing disparities through cost-effective and tailored health solutions.
+The Director, Population Health Management (PHM) sets the PHM strategy that focuses on the "whole person" and the entire member care journey and intervenes with the highest-risk members.
+The role is responsible for leading the operational efforts for the organization in streamlining initiatives aimed at improving clinical health outcomes, health care utilization, cost-effectiveness, and quality care.
+The role's responsibilities include leading strategic analytics, evaluation design, clinical and economic evaluation, optimizing programming, ensuring that PHM emphasizes the Quadruple Aim, addressing health at all points on the continuum of care with targeted interventions for a defined population, and addressing disparities through cost-effective and tailored health solutions.